MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/create-parameters.md

 :::image type="content" source="media/paginated-formatted-table/paginated-create-parameter-preview.png" alt-text="Screenshot of parameters in the Preview pane.":::

-4. You can create several paramters by repeating the steps described above.
+4. You can create several parameters by repeating the steps described above.

 :::image type="content" source="media/paginated-formatted-table/paginated-create-multiple-parameters-preview.png" alt-text="Screenshot of multiple parameters in the Preview pane.":::